Your cart is currently empty!

 Spoiler alert: Not all almond milks are created equal, and most of the more popular brands are Sneaky Stuff or Bad Stuff.
-But donโt worry if Iโve bashed one of your old favorites–there is some amazing Good Stuff out there, and it may be more delicious than anything youโve tried before.
-And you can always DIY it.
-Here is my favorite recipe for homemade almond milk.
+But don’t worry if I’ve bashed one of your old favorites–there is some amazing Good Stuff out there, and it may be more delicious than anything you’ve tried before.
+And you can always DIY it (we will post a recipe below).
 We’ve also recently become obsessed the Nutr Machine for the easiest possible way to make plant milk.

 What are the benefits of plant-based milks like almond milk?